SRCF/docs/source/learn/tutorials/deploy-python.rst

 Installing gunicorn
 ^^^^^^^^^^^^^^^^^^^

 We recommend using gunicorn to serve your application.
-After activating your virtualenv, install it with ``pip install gunicorn``.
+After activating your virtualenv, install it with ``pip3 install gunicorn``.

 Note that you may see a warning about a syntax error.
 As long as the output ends in "Successfully installed gunicorn", `it's safe to ignore this <https://stackoverflow.com/a/25611194>`__.